NPGS : Questions & Answers

 Minimizing the astigmatism is usually the most difficult part of the microscope setup.
 Obviously, the focus is also important, but it is usually easier to optimize than the astigmatism.
 Typically, the first fine patterns written by a new user will show signs of astigmatism.
 With practice, a user becomes able to consistently minimize the astigmatism.
 The NPGS User's Manual provides step by step instructions detailing one approach to writing fine features and there are diagnostic images with discussions of problems and specific instructions online.

 The difficulty of minimizing the astigmatism in the beam is inversely proportional to the image quality.
 In other words, an SEM that gives a better image will be easier to optimize for lithography.
 For this reason, an FE SEM is typically the easiest to use for lithography, followed by a conventional LaB6 SEM, then an SEM with a W filament.
-Newer SEMs with digital averaging can also be easier to optimize, although an older 40 kV analog SEM may actually produce better lithography than a new 30 kV conventional SEM when it is optimize correctly.

 In SEM lithography, what is the most common noise problem and how can it be minimized? (go to List)